Working safely in hot conditions

 The Thermal Work Limit (TWL) is an alternative approach being used increasingly in Australian workplaces, particularly in the resource industry.
 It accounts for all of the major factors mentioned above and provides guidance on managing workloads and fluid intake.

-This should preferably be measured in the work area, however as a guide, the Bureau of Meteorology provides WBGT values for major centres.
-An occupational hygienist can assist with such assessments.
-In some cases (eg when full impermeable suits are worn), direct physiological monitoring of each worker may be required to monitor heat stress.
+This should preferably be measured in the work area, however as a guide, the Bureau of Meteorology provides WBGT values for major centres and occupational hygienist can also assist with such assessments.

 Reducing the risk of heat stress